cs-plus-plus/Unit-2-Tests/README.md

-# String and Math Methods Project
+# Unit 2 - String and Math Methods

 ## Overview
 This project is designed to help you practice and understand the usage of `String` and `Math` methods in Java.
 You will complete various methods that demonstrate your understanding of these concepts and then verify your implementations by running unit tests.